JetBrains/intellij-sdk-docs/basics/action_system.md

 Actions in the IntelliJ Platform require a [code implementation](#action-implementation) and must be [registered](#registering-actions) with the IntelliJ Platform.
 The action implementation determines the contexts in which an action is available, and its functionality when selected in the UI.
-Registration determines where action appears in the IDE UI.
+Registration determines where an action appears in the IDE UI.
 Once implemented and registered, an action receives callbacks from the IntelliJ Platform in response to user gestures.

 The [Creating Actions](/tutorials/action_system/working_with_custom_actions.md) tutorial describes the process of adding a custom action to a plugin.